House of Dokse Lonovski

-The House of Dokse Lonovski is a historical house in Galičnik that is listed as Cultural heritage of North Macedonia.
+The House of Dokse Lonovski is a historical house in Galičnik that is listed as cultural heritage of North Macedonia.
 It is in ownership of one branch of the family of Lonovski.

 Family history

 The Lonovski family has its roots from the Duruzovci/Duruzovski family.
-There are two theories of the background of the Doruzovci: the first one is that they originated from the city of Durres (modern day Albania) and the second being that Ilija's (one of the progenitors) grand father got the nickname Duruz that has a Turkish origin.
+There are two theories of the background of the Doruzovci: the first one is that they originated from the city of Durrës (modern day Albania) and the second being that Ilija's (one of the progenitors) grand father got the nickname Duruz that has a Turkish origin.
 The later surname of the family was Mangarovci.